-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: March 19, 2018; Ruling No. 2018-4693; Agency: Virginia Department of Health; Outcome: Grievant Not in Compliance.
-March 19, 2018 Ruling No. 2018-4693 Page 2
+Issue: Compliance - grievance procedure (5 day rule); Ruling date: January 15, 2019; Ruling No. 2019-4836; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.
+January 15, 2019 Ruling No. 2019-4836 Page 2

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Virginia Department of Health Ruling Number 2018-4693 March 19, 2018 The Virginia Department of Health (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's November 14, 2017 grievance.
+COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4836 January 15, 2019 The Department of Corrections (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's March 26, 2018 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
-FACTS On or about November 14, 2017, the grievant initiated a grievance with the agency.
-The third step response was issued to the grievant on or about February 13, 2018.
-Having received no further response from the grievant, the agency states that it sent, by email, a notice of noncompliance to him on February 27, 2018.1 In its notice of noncompliance, the agency requested a response from the grievant within five workdays of his receipt of the notice.
-As more than five workdays have elapsed since the grievant received notice of his alleged noncompliance and he has not yet advanced or concluded his grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to 1 For purposes of this ruling, EEDR will assume the grievant received the agency's emailed notice of noncompliance because there is nothing to indicate that it may have been sent to an incorrect email address or was otherwise improperly addressed.
-Cf., e.g., Washington v.
+FACTS On or about March 26, 2018, the grievant initiated a grievance with the agency.
+The third step response was issued to the grievant on or about July 5, 2018.
+Having received no further response from the grievant, the agency states that it sent, by regular mail, a notice of noncompliance to him on July 25, 2018.
+In its notice of noncompliance, the agency requested a response from the grievant within five workdays of his receipt of the notice.
+Since more than five workdays have elapsed since the agency notified the grievant of his alleged noncompliance and the grievant has not yet advanced or concluded his grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.
+That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.
+If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against - According to the agency, the grievant separated from his position after initiating the grievance. &lt;sup>2 The mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
+E.g., Washington v.
 Anderson, 236 Va.
-316, 322, 373 S.E.2d 712, 715 (1988) (holding that the mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee).
-2 Grievance Procedure Manual § 6.3.
+316, 322, 373 S.E.2d 712, 715 (1988).
+For purposes of this ruling, therefore, EEDR will assume the grievant received the agency's notice of noncompliance because there is nothing to indicate that it was improperly addressed. &lt;sup>3 Grievance Procedure Manual § 6.3. &lt;sup>4 See id.